 Choosing Your Water Volume

-The amount of BAC water you add controls your concentration, which affects how easy each dose is to measure.
+The amount of BAC water added controls the concentration, which affects how easy each dose is to measure.
 There is no single correct volume.
-It depends on your peptide amount and your typical dose size.
+It depends on the peptide amount and the typical dose size.

-Why 1ml works for some setups: If your vial is small (like 2mg of DSIP), adding 1ml gives you 2,000mcg per ml.
-Your individual doses are still measurable on a 30-unit syringe.
+Why 1ml works for some setups: For a small vial (such as 2mg of DSIP), adding 1ml gives 2,000mcg per ml.
+Individual doses remain measurable on a 30-unit syringe.
 Less water also means smaller injection volumes, which some people prefer.

-Why 3ml makes sense for larger vials: If you have a 10mg or 15mg vial and your doses are small relative to the total amount, 3ml spreads the concentration out.
+Why 3ml makes sense for larger vials: For a 10mg or 15mg vial with doses that are small relative to the total amount, 3ml spreads the concentration out.
 This makes it easier to measure precisely.
 A 10mg vial of CJC-1295/Ipamorelin with 3ml gives roughly 3,333mcg/ml.
 Small 100mcg doses come to about 3 units, which is readable on a 30-unit syringe.

-General rule: pick a volume that puts your typical dose between 5 and 20 units on the syringe.
-Below 5 units you lose accuracy.
-Above 20 units you are injecting more liquid than necessary, which can be uncomfortable subcutaneously.
+General rule: pick a volume that puts the typical dose between 5 and 20 units on the syringe.
+Below 5 units, accuracy suffers.
+Above 20 units, the injection volume is larger than necessary, which can be uncomfortable subcutaneously.

-Use the peptide calculators on this site to test different water volumes before you reconstitute.
-You can see exactly how many units each dose will be.
+Use the peptide calculators on this site to test different water volumes before reconstituting.
+Each dose can be read directly in units.

 Troubleshooting

 Peptide won't dissolve.
 Some peptides take longer than others.
 GHK-Cu and MOTS-c can take a full 10 minutes.
-If it has been 10 minutes and you still see clumps, try gently rolling the vial between your palms for 30 seconds.
-The warmth from your hands can help.
+If 10 minutes have passed and clumps remain, gently roll the vial between the palms for 30 seconds.
+The warmth from the hands can help.
 Do not add more water to speed things up.
 Do not shake.
-If the powder is still visibly undissolved after 15 minutes of patient swirling, the peptide may have been compromised before you received it (heat damage during shipping is the usual cause).
+If the powder is still visibly undissolved after 15 minutes of patient swirling, the peptide may have been compromised before it arrived (heat damage during shipping is the usual cause).

 Solution looks cloudy.
-A clear solution is what you want.
+A clear solution is the goal.
 Slight haziness that clears within a minute or two of gentle swirling is fine.
-Persistent cloudiness after 10 minutes means something is wrong.
+Persistent cloudiness after 10 minutes indicates a problem.
 The peptide may have been denatured (from heat exposure, shaking, or age), or the water may be contaminated.
 Do not inject a cloudy solution.
 Discard the vial.

 Powder stuck to the rubber stopper.
 During shipping, some powder can migrate up to the underside of the stopper.
-When you add water, it may not reach that powder.
+When water is added, it may not reach that powder.
 Gently tilt the vial so the water contacts the stopper.
-You can also slowly invert the vial a few times.
+The vial can also be slowly inverted a few times.
 Avoid tapping or flicking the vial hard.
 The goal is to wet the stuck powder so it dissolves into the rest of the solution.

-Water shoots back out when I insert the needle.
+Water flows back out when the needle is inserted.
 This happens when there is positive pressure inside the vial.
 Before injecting the water, pull back on the syringe plunger to draw an equivalent volume of air into the syringe.
 Then inject that air into the peptide vial first.
 This equalizes the pressure.
 Now slowly push the water in.
-Some people also use a second needle inserted through the stopper as a vent.
+A second needle inserted through the stopper can also serve as a vent.

-I accidentally used too much or too little water.
+Too much or too little water was added.
 Too much water is not a problem.
-Your peptide is simply more diluted, so each unit on your syringe contains less peptide.
-Run the numbers through the calculator with your actual water volume and adjust your dose in units accordingly.
+The peptide is simply more diluted, so each unit on the syringe contains less peptide.
+Run the numbers through the calculator with the actual water volume and adjust the dose in units accordingly.
 Too little water is also fine.
-You just have a more concentrated solution.
+The solution is simply more concentrated.
 The peptide itself is not affected either way.

 Common Mistakes